Arrays are contiguous sequence of homogeneous elements.

 and div byarr[i]

-each time (linear time but overflow; div may not be allowed) - for each element calc entire array
+each time (linear time but may cause numeric overflow; division operation may not be allowed) - for each element calc entire array

 prod